falconsmilie/phospy/docs/validation-and-parity.md

 pytest -m parity
 ```

 That is the whole gate.
-Anything beyond that is useful, but not required for the basic 1.0.0 release contract.

 ## What Parity Means Here

-Parity in PhosPy means:
+In PhosPy, parity means:

 - committed fixtures exist for the seam being discussed
-- automated tests compare the Python result against those fixtures
+- automated tests compare Python results against those fixtures
-- the corresponding documentation names the seam and keeps the claim narrow
+- the claim stays limited to that seam

 Parity does **not** mean:

 - the whole package is numerically identical to PhosR
-- every PhosR option, corner case, or workflow branch is implemented
+- every PhosR option or workflow branch is implemented
 - every native Python path should match the R implementation exactly

-## `KinaseWorkflow` Parity Wording
+## `KinaseWorkflow` and Parity

-`KinaseWorkflow` is part of the supported 1.0.0 API. `KinaseWorkflow` is a **native Python workflow** for profile
+`KinaseWorkflow` is part of the supported 1.0.0 API, but it is still a **native Python workflow**.

-construction, motif scoring, score combination, candidate selection, and adaptive SVM prediction.
-PhosPy includes *
-*fixture-backed validation at selected seams** of that workflow. `svm_mode="r_parity"` exists for narrower learner-seam
+PhosPy includes fixture-backed validation at selected seams within that workflow. `svm_mode="r_parity"` exists for a
-comparison against committed references.
-The default `svm_mode="default"` is the preferred Python-native path and is *
+narrower learner-seam comparison against committed references.
+The default `svm_mode="default"` remains the preferred
-*not** a claim of package-wide numerical equivalence to PhosR.
+Python-native path and is **not** a claim of package-wide numerical equivalence to PhosR.

-## Typical Test Commands
+## Typical Commands

 From the repo root: